jarrodkrauszer/e-commerce/README.md

 ## Description

 With this homework we were tasked with using sequelize to create, read, update and delete from the e-commerce_db we created.
-We were also taksed with using express to create the backend routes for all the functionality.
+We were also tasked with using express to create the backend routes for all the functionality.
 We used insomnia to test all of the routes needs and documented those results in a walkthrough video.

 ## Installation